Beans and bread, two staples of what Pirates ate during the Golden Age of Pirates, 1650-1725.

 - 2 tsp Pink Himalayan Salt

 - 1 T Apple Cider Vinegar

 For serving: garnish with fresh chopped cilantro, diced jalapenos, sliced green onions, and bacon bits

-- Heat a large pot or 4-qt dutch oven over medium-high heat.
-Add diced bacon and cook for 5-8 minutes, stirring occasionally, until fat is rendered and bacon is starting to crisp.
+- Heat a large pot or 4-qt dutch oven over medium heat.
+Add diced bacon and cook for 8 minutes, stirring occasionally, until fat is rendered and bacon is starting to crisp.

-- Add the tomatoes with the juice and vinegar.
+- Add the tomatoes with the juice, the bay leaf, and vinegar.
 Cook for 3-5 minutes, stirring occasionally, scraping up the brown bits at the bottom of the pot, until the mixture begins to bubble and thicken.

-- Add beans with the liquid, 2 C chicken broth, salt, black pepper, and bay leaf.
+- Add beans with the liquid, 2 C chicken broth, salt and black pepper.
 Stir to combine and bring to a boil.
 Reduce heat to simmer, cover and cook until the beans are heated through, about 15 minutes.